Coding-Think/React/React.md

 # React
 ***
 React is a JavaScript library for building frontend user interfaces, especially for single-page applications (SPAs).
 It runs in the browser and helps manage the visual and interactive parts of a website.
+## Sometimes things happen on their own
+Don’t worry about a perfect environment—bad environments and messy code will always happen.
+Just do it: write, download, or build.”

 ## Why Isn't React Development as Visual as Eclipse